-1. The University will determine whether work will be performed on regular work time or overtime; the job classification(s) and the skills and abilities

-- required to perform the work; the number of employees required; and the duration of the work. - 2.
+- 1. The University will determine whether work will be performed on regular work time or overtime; the job classification(s) and the skills and abilities required to perform the work; the number of employees required; and the duration of the work. - 2.
 The University will meet its overtime needs on a voluntary basis with qualified employees, in order of seniority, who are present at the worksite on a straight rotational basis.
 Work continuation that extends a shift will be offered first to employees on that shift currently performing the work.
 In the event there are not enough volunteers, the supervisor shall assign employees to work overtime in reverse seniority order. - 3.
-Employees who are required to work beyond his/her regular quitting time: - a.
-Will be allowed to telephonically communicate the need for overtime to affected individuals. - b.
+Employees who are required to work beyond his/her regular quitting time: - a Will be allowed to telephonically communicate the need for overtime to affected individuals. - b.
 May qualify for transportation home under the emergency ride home policy. - c.
 Will be notified at least one-half (1/2) hour before the conclusion of his/her work shift of the overtime opportunity or requirement to work.
-Employees who are not given the required one-half (1/2) hour notice will receive an additional one-half (1/2) hour of straight time compensation. - 4.
-Probationary and trial service employees will not be offered overtime until the employee(s) achieves permanent status in his/her classification unless circumstances or operational requirements, as determined by the University, exist. - Documented attempts to contact an employee will constitute an offer of overtime.
+Employees who are not given the required one-half (1/2) hour notice will receive an additional one-half (1/2) hour of straight time compensation.

+- d.
+Will be paid overtime in accordance with Article 6.2.B or will receive compensatory time in accordance with Article 6.3. - 4.
+Probationary and trial service employees will not be offered overtime until the employee(s) achieves permanent status in his/her classification unless circumstances or operational requirements, as determined by the University, exist. - 5.
+Documented attempts to contact an employee will constitute an offer of overtime.
 In addition, overtime that is refused and/or worked will be documented on the rotation list. - 6.
 Employees on leave or compensatory time off will be removed from the voluntary overtime rotation list(s) for the duration of the leave/compensatory time off period. - 7.
 The University will not reduce an employee's normal work schedule for the purpose of avoiding the payment of overtime unless there is mutual agreement between the employee and the University.